KTH/kth-node-cosmos-db/README.md

 - **disableSslRejection:**

   - This option might only be needed when running Cosmos DB emulator locally during integration tests.
+The emulator uses a self-signed SSL-certificate which normally wouldn't be accepted by Cosmos DB.

 - **createCollectionsWithMongoose:** _(experimental feature)_

-  - If you get an error from Mongoose regarding misconfigured "shard keys" ("partition keys" in Cosmos DB), it might help to wait with the creation of your containers until you create your Mongoose models.
+  - If you get an error from Mongoose regarding misconfigured "shard keys" ("partition keys" in Cosmos DB), it might help to wait with the creation of your containers until the Mongoose models are created.

 - **retryStrategy:**

-  - You will find the available sets as a constant `KNOWN_RETRY_STRATEGIES` in the file "utils/strategy.js".
+  - You will find the available sets as a constant `KNOWN_RETRY_STRATEGIES` in the file "[lib/utils/strategy.js](https://github.com/KTH/kth-node-cosmos-db/blob/master/lib/utils/strategy.js)".

 ## Client methods